emmekappa/immich-exporter/README.md

       # This key is generated from your user-dashbaord.
 Navigate to `/user-settings` and there is a
       # "API Keys" section.
 Generate a key and place it here.
       IMMICH_KEY:

+      # Polling interval in seconds
+      POLL_FREQUENCY: 15

+      # Port on which the exporter will listen (default: 3000)
+      PORT: 3000
 ```

 ## Setup - Grafana